Leyrer-PNP/domino-c-api-samples/samples/misc/nif/readme.txt

 - Under Windows or Linux
   type the following at the system command prompt:

-        nif <Database Name> <Time Variant View Name> <Normal View>
+        nif <Database Name> <Time Variant View Name> <Normal View> <json>
                  or
         nif

   where:

-  <Database Name>,  <Time Variant View Name> and <View Name> are database,
+  <Database Name>,  <Time Variant View Name>, <View Name> and <json> are database,
-  time variant view and normal view that is not time varying.
+  time variant view, normal view that is not time varying and "json" to output read entries in JSON format.
 If no command line arguments are provided, the program will prompt for them.

 Prerequisite:
 --------------------